 6. Replace WordPress Core Files

-If you find out that your site has been compromised but can’t find out how to solve it, follow this simple procedure.
+If you find out that your site has been compromised but how to secure WordPress website from hackers, follow this simple procedure.

 If your WordPress site is hacked, and you are wondering how to fix it – try replacing your WordPress core files.